ublue-os/website/docs/making-your-own.md

 !!! warning

     Ensure that you are forking the repository and NOT choosing "Use this template".
 The project moves quickly and it's important for you to get updates!
+If you want to create multiple repositories (as GitHub doesn't support multiple forks), you have to make sure to keep up-to-date manually.

 ### Create and configure your repository

 1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) the [ublue-os/startingpoint](https://github.com/ublue-os/startingpoint) repository on GitHub.
 2. Go into the "Settings" tab of your fork at GitHub, and disable the "Template repository" checkbox.
+    - Not strictly necessary, but your customized image repo is not a "template" anymore.
 3. Create a new branch called `live` based on the `template` branch, and make sure that you only do changes on the `live` branch (you should never modify `template`).
     - The `live` branch is the only branch that will be published to your image container registry.
 However, all branches will be built, which ensures that other branches and pull requests will still be checked for build errors.
     - You should make the `live` branch your repo's default branch in your GitHub fork's settings.